Introduction

 Is it possible to use D3D9Ex in Fallout New Vegas?

-Yes - Fallout New Vegas, oddly enough is the only Bethesda title with native D3D9Ex support.
+Technically yes - Fallout New Vegas, oddly enough is the only Bethesda title with native D3D9Ex support.
 Does it work well?
 Not really.

 While Special K's D3D9Ex enforcement works far better that NVTF's, it still suffers from CPU perfomance loss and increased GPU usage.